In August 2017, Kaleb, from Leicester, was born unexpectedly at home and just didn’t breathe.

 Kaleb, continues to make progress but his future remains uncertain.
 He has cerebral palsy with dystonia.
 His eyesight and hearing are most likely affected.
 Yet there are signs of development.
 He is alert and he smiles a lot.
 He loves cuddles and is starting to engage with the family and especially loves his sister, four-year-old Eden.

 “We visit Rainbows regularly and are forever thankful for their love and support for the whole family,” said Becki.
-“They have provided us with a home of hope, a place where we can bare all in our new and uncertain journey.
+“They have provided us with a home of hope, a place where we can bear all in our new and uncertain journey.
 Nothing is beyond them, nothing is too much and you are never too broken for them.

 “They are simply wonderful and we would not be here now if it wasn’t for them.
 Whenever we have been overwhelmed by darkness, Rainbows has provided little pockets of light.”